Ecwid/ecwid-api-docs/includes/_promo_api.md

 #### Q: What happens, if my URL responds with an error?

 In case if your app responds with an error or in an incorrect format, then the discounts from your app will not be shown to customer at checkout stage and they will be able to shop in the store as usual.
 If your store has applicable discounts methods set up using the default means of creating discounts in Ecwid, then they will be shown to customer and applied to order.

+#### Q: Does Ecwid cache the requests in any way?

+Yes.
+Ecwid will not make a request to your URL on these conditions:

+- previous request happened less than 5 minutes ago
+- request details are exactly the same as in previous request

+In other cases, Ecwid will make a new request to your endpoint.

+For example, a new product was added to cart, shipping/payment method was changed, customer address was changed, etc.

+Any event that changes the order details will reset the cache and Ecwid will make a new request to your endpoint.

 #### Q: Can I create a user interface for user to select and set different duscount rules?